micmejia/bible-dump/NKJV/Isaiah/Isa 10.md

 For yet a very little while and the indignation will cease, as will My anger in their destruction."

 ###### 26
-And the Lord of hosts will [^f]stir up a scourge for him like the slaughter of Midian at the rock of Oreb; _as_ His rod was on the sea, so will He lift it up in the manner of Egypt.
+And the Lord of hosts will stir up a scourge for him like the slaughter of Midian at the rock of Oreb; _as_ His rod was on the sea, so will He lift it up in the manner of Egypt.

 ###### 27
 It shall come to pass in that day _That_ his burden will be taken away from your shoulder, And his yoke from your neck, And the yoke will be destroyed because of the anointing oil.